(This post was written by Kerry Vaughan and Larissa Hesketh-Rowe with contributions from other members of the CEA staff)

 Soliciting a wider range of viewpoints:

 Although we think we should do more to address representativeness concerns, we had already taken some steps to address this concern prior to Joey’s post on this issue.

-We do however recognize that when consulting others it’s easy to end up selecting for people with similar views and this can leave us with blind spots in particular areas.
+We do, however, recognize that when consulting others it’s easy to end up selecting for people with similar views, and that this can leave us with blind spots in particular areas.
 We are thinking about how to expand the range of people we get advice from.
 While we cannot promise to enact all suggestions, we would like to hear suggestions from forum users about what else they might like to see from CEA in this area.